eagle-io/docs/source/topics/nodes/parameter/index.rst

 Raise alarm
     Check this option to raise an :ref:`alarm <alarms-and-notifications>` when this state becomes active.

+Quality
+    Optionally select a :ref:`quality code <management-general-qualitycodes>` to be applied to newly acquired data that matches this state.

 Notifications
     Select when notifications should be sent.